deep-coalescence/sixteen/README.md

 #### Quintet Counting

-The major API is `tally_sinlge_quintet` returning a list of length 15 containing the empirical counts of the 15 ADR unrooted quintet topology among the tree-set in $O(k)$ time:
+The major API is `tally_single_quintet` returning a list of length 15 containing the empirical counts of the 15 ADR unrooted quintet topology among the tree-set in $O(k)$ time:

 ```python